ValLaroche/LOAD_subtyping/CONTRIBUTING.md

 - How to suggest updates or new features.
 - How to interact with the project using GitHub's functions (e.g., the pull request protocol).
 - How to file a bug report or create an issue.
-- The ultimate goal, vision, or roadmap for the project.
 - How to contact those in charge of the project.
 - Links to any external documentation or websites.